relianceenwerem/eng6800-fall2025/README.md

 # eng6800-fall2025
-Test repository for Intro to T&amp;T
+Test repository for Intro to T&T

 ## This is a subheading
 ### This is a thirdlevel heading